GoldenScientist/GoldenScientist/README.md

 ## 🌱 **What I'm Learning**
 I'm always growing!
 Currently exploring:
 🔹 Real-time machine learning with Kafka Streams
-🔹 Advanced data governance and cataloging with tools like Apache 🔹 Infrastructure as code with Opentufu
+🔹 Advanced data governance and cataloging with tools like Apache Atlas
+🔹 Infrastructure as code with Terraform

 ---